Table of contents

 Although having gone to this park, there’s still so much I didn’t see.
 At the time I was only able to spend two days in the park.
 If you’re on a time crunch it’s best to explore the northern half of the park, known as Island in the Sky.
 Majority of this district is car accessible, allowing you to see much of the park in a short period of time.
 It’s also very close to Arches National Park, ideal for “park hopping”.
 I’ll definitely be venturing back to hit up the Needles District.

 That being said, I’m going to shine light on what I did get to experience during my stay.
-If you’re into hiking and traveling or live in the midwest, where Utahs national parks are more frequently talked about, then you’ve probably heard of Canyonlands.
+If you’re into hiking, traveling, or live in the midwest, where Utahs national parks are more frequently talked about, then you’ve probably heard of Canyonlands.
 For those more in the east, this park may jump to the top of your list.

 Grand View Point Overlook

 This site is suitable for both hikers and non hikers.
 With a flat 1mile rim-trail to the Grand View Point Overlook, its suitable for site seekers of all ages.
-This site blew me away with its unique landscape, which is a product of the Colorado and Green River carving into rock for millions of years.
+This site blew me away with its unique landscape, which is a product of the Colorado River and Green River carving into rock for millions of years.
 The vibe is not far from that of the Grand Canyon, but with less people.
 You view the canyon from a birds eye view.
-It looks like parts of the ground got pushed down while the rest remained untouched, giving it an almost stencil like affect.
+It looks like parts of the ground are pushed down while the rest remain untouched, giving it a stencil like affect.
 The view is captivating.

 White Rim Road